Mexican oil giant says no environmental damage from raging Gulf fire

 The fire took place at the top producing offshore oilfield operated by Pemex, which has a long track record of major industrial accidents at its facilities.

+Pemex should commit to preparing an “detailed study of the (environmental) impact caused by the fire” as well as a plan to repair the damage, according to a statement issued earlier on Monday and signed by more than two dozen environmental groups, including Greenpeace as well as CEMDA.

-The state-run company reiterated that it will investigate the cause of the pipeline gas leak further.
-(Reporting by David Alire Garcia and Sharay Angulo; Editing by Michael Perry)
+In its statement, the state-run Pemex only committed to investigating the cause of the pipeline gas leak.

+Reporting by David Alire Garcia and Sharay Angulo; Editing by Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.